-The purpose of placing a student on probation is to formally notify the student that he/she has a serious academic problem, which can lead to dismissal from the program.
-The student is informed of probation status by letter from the Program Director; this letter becomes part of the student's permanent file.
+The purpose of placing a student on probation is to formally notify the student that they have a serious academic problem, which can lead to dismissal from the program.
+The student is informed of probation status via email from the Program Director; this letter becomes part of the student's permanent file.

-Undergraduate students will be placed on Academic Probation whenever their cumulative GPA falls below 2.0, or when a grade below "C" is earned in an HSA course, even though their cumulative GPA may be above 2.0.
-Students on probation are required to meet with their advisor to discuss the terms of probation and complete a Probation Contract.
+Undergraduate students will be placed on Academic Probation whenever their cumulative GPA falls below 2.0, or when a grade below "C" is earned in an HLS course, even though their cumulative GPA may be above 2.0.
+Students on probation are required to meet with their advisor to discuss the terms of probation.
 Students must schedule at least one meeting with the academic advisor during the first six weeks of the term following being placed on probation.